CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: General CP Symmetries and CP Asymmetry

 where we use $I_l^{KL} = I_{l'}^{KL}$, because the masses of $\phi_l$ and $\phi_{l'}$ are the same due to the CP-like symmetry, and the minus sign in the last line comes from $\mathrm{Im}\, (y_7^{IJ*} y_7^{KL})^* = -\mathrm{Im}\, y_7^{IJ*} y_7^{KL}$.
 Thus we obtain

-The CP asymmetry of the two different amplitudes are related by the CP-like transformation as expected.
+The CP asymmetries of the two different amplitudes are related by the CP-like transformation as expected.

-For both cases of class B and C, the physical CP violation can be observed.
-In addition, since two particles in different representations are exchanged by the CP-like transformation, two different particle numbers can be generated through the corresponding CP-violating scattering process, although the sum of two exchanged particle numbers are conserved by the CP-like transformation.
-It is noted that our result can also be applied to the pair annihilation process of two fermions to one complex scalar field.
-Thus the CP asymmetry also implies the particle number violation of the complex scalar fields such as $\phi_4^+$ and $\phi_{3,7}$ in the models presented here.
-The only difference between class B and C is that the CP-eigenstate has no CP-like partner, and its particle number is not related to other antiparticles nor conserved, i.e. $N_{\phi_4^+} \neq 0$.
-In any case, it is important for a number generation to consider a state of either class B or C. This mechanism might be useful for phenomenological purpose, e.g. for baryogenesis and asymmetric DM \cite{preparation}.
+In both class B and C cases, the physical CP violation is observable.
+In addition, since two particles in different representations are exchanged by the CP-like transformation, two different particle numbers can be generated through the corresponding CP-violating scattering process, although the sum of the two exchanged particle numbers is conserved by the CP-like transformation.
+It is noted that our results can also be applied to the pair annihilation process of two fermions to one complex scalar field.
+Thus, the CP asymmetry also implies the violation of particle number conservation of the complex scalar fields such as $\phi_4^+$ and $\phi_{3,7}$ in the models presented here.
+The only difference between class B and C is that the CP-eigenstate has no CP-like partner, and its particle number is not related to other antiparticles nor conserved, i.e., $N_{\phi_4^+} \neq 0$.
+In any case, it is crucial to consider a state of either class B or C for number generation.
+This mechanism might be useful for phenomenological purposes, e.g., for baryogenesis and asymmetric DM.